 Android 8.1 update for Sony Xperia XZ1 and XZ1 Compact

 Xperia XZ1 is a flagship device from Sony running on Android 8.0 Oreo straight from the box.
-Sony XZ1 Compact is a small sized version the flagship which is also running on in-built Android 8.0.
+Sony XZ1 Compact is a small sized flagship device which is also running on in-built Android 8.0.
 The next major Android update for these flagship from Sony is the Android 8.1.
 The upcoming update contains exciting features like neural networks API, Bluetooth battery levels and so on.

 Google released the first developer preview of Android 8.1 Oreo on October 25th, later the second preview arrived with some bug fixes on November 26th.
 The AI chip on Pixel 2 has been activated through the Second preview of Android 8.1.
 Finally, the consumer release of Android 8.1 happened on December 5th and the rollout for Pixel and Nexus devices began on December 6th.